jamie75/librarr/README.md

 into a book-centric, Docker-first personal library application for ebooks, audiobooks, comics, and manga.

 Librarr began as a fork of the original Librarr project.
-Librarr 2.0 is now independently maintained and has substantially diverged in architecture, user experience, and roadmap.
-Original licensing and attribution are preserved; the repository may remain in GitHub's fork network until the 2.0 detachment decision is made.
+Librarr 2.0 is now an independently maintained standalone project and has substantially diverged in architecture, user experience, and roadmap.
+Original licensing and attribution are preserved.

 The project is designed for hobby self-hosters in the same spirit as Jellyfin, Audiobookshelf, Kavita, and Calibre-Web: